ROVI-org/auto-soh/docs/estimators/index.rst

 The :class:`~moirae.estimators.online.OfflineEstimator` defines the interface for all offline estimators.
-The **Estimator** finds the minimum of a **Objective** function by adjusting inferences for the initial state of a system and any state-of-health parameters `marked as updatable <../system-models.html#controlling-which-parameters-are-updatable>`_.
+The **Estimator** finds the minimum of a **Objective** function by adjusting inferences for both the initial transient state of a system and any state-of-health parameters `marked as updatable <../system-models.html#controlling-which-parameters-are-updatable>`_.

 The Objective function translates the inputs from the estimator (*x*) into the